Delaware LLC Operating Agreement: Everything You Need to Know

 You'll need to prepare a certain type of operating agreement based on your LLC structure.
 These are the types available:

-- Single-Member LLC Operating Agreement: Single-member Delaware LLCs benefit from an operating agreement that adds provisions to provide the member with extra liability protections.
-An operating agreement is also recommended to outline what happens to the business if the single member should die.
+- Single-Member LLC Operating Agreement: Single-member Delaware LLCs benefit from an operating agreement that adds provisions to provide the member with extra liability protection.
+An operating agreement is also recommended to outline what happens to the business if the single-member should die.

 - Multi-Member LLC Operating Agreement: Multi-member operating agreements help identify whether managers or members are in charge of certain business operations.
 This can be used to ensure that the members and managers fulfill certain responsibilities or as terms and conditions that a new member or manager must meet.
 This type of agreement is especially helpful for family businesses and joint ventures.

 - Multi-Member LLC Operating Agreement With Three Member Classes: This type of operating agreement allows you to assign duties to groups rather than members.
 You simply have to add the names of which members belong to which groups.
 This is helpful for things such as estate and succession planning.

 - Series LLC Operating Agreement: Series LLCs are unique to Delaware.
 This type of operating agreement allows you to divide a business into different sub-entities and to assign those sub-entities responsibilities over specific assets.
 Each entity can have its own financial records and is not held liable for the financial conditions of the other entities.
 You can create as many sub-entities as you'd like for your series LLC.

 - Series LLC Operating Agreement with Three Member Classes: This agreement type combines the structure of a member class with that of a Series LLC.
 LLCs can thus create sub-entities and assign members to separate groups within those entities.